VincentZ-42/Library_BookTracker/README.md

 ## Objectives
 -  Implement library to track read and unread books using HTML, CSS, n JavaScript
 -  Learn to use LocalStorage to store data input from User
+-  Learn to incoporate fontawesome icons into webpages

 ## Thoughts
 - This was more challenging than I had anticipated.
 I struggled mostly with customizing the display of all the elements in CSS and organizaing everything in HTML.